 Rainwater fittings

 Repair category 1

-Notes No significant visible defects.
+Notes There was evidence of vegetation build up in the guttering.
 It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
-It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.
+It is widely recommended that monitoring of rainwater goods be undertaken

+Rainwater fittings

+Repair category 1

+Notes particularly in periods of heavy rainfall.

 Main walls

 Repair category 2

-Notes The rendered finish is cracked, loose, patched and worn in places.
-There is also some deterioration around the brick base.
+Notes The rendering is weathered, cracked and stained in appearance.
+There is also some salt staining and weathering to the brickwork.

-Windows, external doors and joinery Repair category 2 Notes The timber framed double glazed windows are understood to be approximately thirty five years old.
-There is some deterioration to the frames and there are gaps in the mastic seals around the openings.
+Windows, external doors and joinery

+Repair category 2

+Notes There are no trickle vents fitted to the majority of the windows and there is a crack in the front entrance door.
+The double glazed windows are approximately nineteen years old.
+The original timbers are affected by weathering.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.
-The cement boarding to the soffits may be an asbestos containing material which should be managed accordingly.

 External decorations

 Repair category 2

-Notes The paintwork is weathered in places.
+Notes The paintwork is weathered.

 Conservatories/porches

-Repair category -
+Repair category

 Notes N/a.